Hardblock-IMSE/EIPX-Smart-NFT/README.md

 **Users Management Mechanism**

  We implement a new and usefull user management mechanism, in the last years a lot of project about vehicles sharings or assets sharing in general have been created and developed.
+With the atribbute User, an asset can be assigned without loss the ownership of token.

 **Secure Key Exchange Mechanism**